scmanjarrez/EdgeGPT-Telegram-Bot/README.md

 - Use the bot from any chat using inline queries
   > You can continue the conversation in your private chat
 - Generate images from any chat using inline queries
+- Did you find a nice question but the bot is already processing another question?
+Don't worry, send it to the bot and it will be processed in order.

 **Content**: